geopandas/geopandas/doc/source/install.rst

 For installing GeoPandas from source, the same :ref:`note <install-deps>` on the need to have all dependencies correctly installed applies.
-But, those dependcies can also be installed independently with conda before installing GeoPandas from source::
+But, those dependencies can also be installed independently with conda before installing GeoPandas from source::

     conda install pandas fiona shapely pyproj rtree

+See the :ref:`section on conda <install-conda>` above for more details on getting running with Anaconda.

 .. _dependencies: